WardBrian/wardbrian.github.io/_posts/2025-02-24-polyglot-sphinx.md

 | Rust       | [rustdoc](https://doc.rust-lang.org/rustdoc/)     | [sphinxcontrib-rust](https://gitlab.com/munir0b0t/sphinxcontrib-rust) | ish: [cargo-readme](https://github.com/webern/cargo-readme), [cargo-doc2readme](https://github.com/msrd0/cargo-doc2readme) |

-Note that the final column is mostly complete -- meaning that people seeking to use Markdown-friendly (non-Sphinx) tool still have a good chance of success, even if the exact tips I give here may not apply.
+Note that the final column is mostly complete -- meaning that people seeking to use Markdown-friendly (non-Sphinx) tools still have a good chance of success, even if the exact tips I give here may not apply.

 The rest of this work is a series of tips, tricks, and code snippets for each of the